Australia national rugby union team: 1990s

-The decade was one of the most important in the creation of the modern game.
 Australia's defence of the World Cup in South Africa in 1995 opened with defeat by the home side.
 Pool play was followed by an exit in the quarter-final against England courtesy of a long-range drop-goal from the boot of Rob Andrew.
-This was Australia's worst ever World Cup result, on a par with Australia's unexpected exit from the 2007 campaign at the quarter-final stage, also against England.
+This was Australia's second worst World Cup result, on a par with Australia's unexpected exit from the 2007 campaign at the quarter-final stage, also against England.
 The Tri-Nations and Super 12 tournaments were established that year, and started in 1996.
 This pushed the game into professionalism.
 In response to rugby's move to professionalism, the Rugby Union Players Association (RUPA) was established in October 1995 to safeguard the interests of Australia's professional rugby players.

 Greg Smith was national coach in 1996 and 1997 when Australia only won two of their eight Tri-Nations Tests, both over South Africa in Australia, and suffered record-margin Test defeats by the All Blacks and Springboks.
-Rod Macqueen was appointed as Smith's successor and in 1998 Australia won both their Tests over the All Blacks to gain the Bledisloe Cup.
-They retained the Bledisloe in 1999 when they defeated the All Blacks by a record 28–7 in Sydney.
+Rod Macqueen was appointed as Smith's successor and in 1998 Australia won both their Tests over the All Blacks to regain the Bledisloe Cup.
+They retained the Bledisloe in 1999 when they defeated New Zealand in a, then record defeat for the All Blacks, 28–7 in Sydney.

-In the 1999 World Cup Australia won their pool and conceded only 31 points before facing Wales in their quarter-final.
+In the 1999 World Cup Australia won their pool and conceded only 31 points before facing Wales in the quarter-final.
 They won 24–9 before winning the semi-final 27–21 against defending champions South Africa.
 The semi-final was won after a memorable drop goal in extra time by fly-half Stephen Larkham (his first drop goal scored in a Test match).
 The final against France at Millennium Stadium was easily won by 35–12; with the majority of points courtesy of fullback and goal-kicker Matt Burke.

 In 1999, five Australian players won their second Rugby World Cup: Phil Kearns, John Eales, Tim Horan, Jason Little and Dan Crowley.
+Australia also became the first nation to win two Rugby World Cups.